mlafeldt/skeleton-cookbook/README.md

 ## Vagrant

-With [Vagrant](http://vagrantup.com), you can spin up a virtual machine and run your cookbook inside it via Chef Solo.
+With [Vagrant](http://vagrantup.com), you can spin up a virtual machine and run your cookbook inside it via Chef Solo or Chef Client.
+The test setup requires to install **Vagrant 1.1.x** from the [Vagrant downloads page](http://downloads.vagrantup.com/).

-This command will boot and provision the VM as specified in the `Vagrantfile`:

-    $ bundle exec vagrant up

-(Berkshelf's Vagrant plugin will make your cookbook and its dependencies automatically available to Vagrant when creating or provisioning a VM.)
+You will also need the Berkshelf Vagrant plugin, which will make your cookbook and its dependencies automatically available to Vagrant when creating or provisioning a VM:

+    $ vagrant plugin install berkshelf-vagrant

+When everything is in place, this command will boot and provision the VM as specified in the `Vagrantfile`:

+    $ vagrant up

+In case the VM is already up, you can run the provisioners again with:

+    $ vagrant provision

 ## Travis CI